Skip to main content

 • 2:1 Return: For every dollar invested in Turning the Tide, $1.99 in social value is generated through improved management of substance use disorders (SUD).

-• 94% Screening Rate: Nearly all birthing people at participating hospitals were screened for substance use, helping ensure concerns are identified early.
+• 94% Screening Rate: Nearly all women admitted for birth at participating hospitals were screened for substance use, helping ensure concerns are identified early.

 • Connection to Care: 87% of those who screened positive received a referral or treatment during their hospital stay.